 Bishop Malone is rightfully our primary focus here in Buffalo because he is the primary leader of our diocese.
 But he is not the only member of diocesan leadership who has contributed to this debacle.
 The focus of this post will be on two such leaders: Auxiliary Bishop Edward M. Grosz and Msgr.
 David G. LiPuma, who was the priest secretary for Bishops Mansell and Kmiec and worked for one year with Bishop Malone.

-As this diocesan protocol indicates, Auxiliary Bishop Grosz was given the responsibility of contacting all victims who reached out to the Diocese – through the IRCP or otherwise.
+As this diocesan protocol indicates, Auxiliary Bishop Grosz was given the responsibility of “undertaking the preliminary inquiry regarding the allegation,” contacting all victims who reached out to the Diocese (through the IRCP or otherwise), and “offering an apology.”
 He was also the one who contacted and met personally with all of the accused priests when a new allegation surfaced.
 He would meet regularly with the men known as “the unassignable priests” or “the unsassignables.”
 You would think he’d be “good cop” with the survivors and “bad cop” with the accused priests, but it was entirely the opposite as the story below will demonstrate.

 Over the course of several months last spring, I read or heard many victim testimonies in one form or another.
 They were all compelling.
 They were all heartbreaking.
 They were all unforgettable.
 Many of these powerful testimonies are ones that can’t be shared due to the descriptions or references they contain.
 However there is one that I can share with you due to the nature of the letter and the generosity and conviction of its author.